 Work for the Summer Treatment Program

 Summer positions are available for Counselors, Research Assistants, Teachers, and Classroom Aides.
 By participating in the STP, students will learn evidence-based techniques for working with children who have disruptive behavior disorders; gain valuable clinical and research experience to prepare for career and graduate school; help children to improve their social skills, sports skills, and academic skills; and network with faculty members at the Center for Children and Families, as well as students from across the country.
 Positions are available for undergraduate students, postbaccalaureate students, and graduate students.
-For 2022, positions are available at our main site in Miami and at our satellite site in Buffalo, NY.

 Position Announcements: Please see the position announcements linked below for specific responsibilities, salary, hours, and dates.